 The University uses academic selection criteria to determine an applicant’s ability to successfully complete a course at the University of Essex.
 Where appropriate, we may ask for specific information relating to previous modules studied or work experience.
 For more information, refer to the relevant course on course finder.

-We recommend that you apply as soon as you are able to.
+We recommend that you apply as soon as you are able to as courses may occasionally close early.
+This webpage will be updated with any changes to application deadlines.
 You should also take into account any deadlines for funding applications, such as scholarships.

-Visit our page on Tier 4 visas if you are not sure whether you need one to study in the UK.
+Visit our page on student visas if you are not sure whether you need one to study in the UK.

-We aim to respond to applications within two weeks once we have received all the relevant documents from you.
+We aim to respond to applications within four weeks once we have received all the relevant documents from you.

 When you create your application, you will be issued with an application number (PG number), which is your unique reference number with us.
 You will also be able to create an account on our myEssex for Applicants portal to manage your application.